thekevinscott/thekevinscott/src/pages/2016/popular-use-cases-for-chatbots/index.md

 to the table?
 When is natural language a better way of interacting with a computer than a well-designed GUI?

-1.  **Specific and urgent information **— When a customer needs an answer immediately, and that question is not easily discoverable, a conversational UI can offer the most direct path to satisfying that need.
+1.  **Specific and urgent information**&mdash; When a customer needs an answer immediately, and that question is not easily discoverable, a conversational UI can offer the most direct path to satisfying that need.
 Customer service is a great example of this use case.
-1.  **Disparate Information Sources** — Monitoring different information streams across domains, and providing combined feedback and facilitating user actions, can oftentimes be done easier in a bot on the fly.
+1.  **Disparate Information Sources**&mdash; Monitoring different information streams across domains, and providing combined feedback and facilitating user actions, can oftentimes be done easier in a bot on the fly.
 [As Pietro Casella puts it](https://www.linkedin.com/pulse/5-futuristic-use-cases-bots-business-tech-pietro-casella):
 “Multi domain Bots will be Bots that present relevant information from multiple sources in a combined manner.
 They wil also be bots that are able to translate answers into actions on the underlying systems.”
-1.  **Basic actions** — For rote or fairly basic purchases, it can be faster to interact with a bot.
+1.  **Basic actions**&mdash; For rote or fairly basic purchases, it can be faster to interact with a bot.
 Things like [ordering a pizza](https://www.messenger.com/t/dominos/) or [flowers](https://www.messenger.com/t/1800flowers) can often be done faster via text message than through an app.
-1.  **Appealing to a non-tech-savvy audience** — We shouldn’t ignore the fact that a whole swath of the world is still acquiring technological literacy.
+1.  **Appealing to a non-tech-savvy audience**&mdash; We shouldn’t ignore the fact that a whole swath of the world is still acquiring technological literacy.
 A natural language interface can often be a more intuitive method of interaction, if the interaction is well designed.
 IM interactions [receive some of the highest